 - Log Fire

-- Golf within 30km
+- Golf nearby

 Eagle’s Crag, a beautiful newly-built cottage in an idyllic setting, is the pitch perfect hideaway for friends and family.
-Poised in the cradle of Glen Alladale and serenaded by the rush and tumble of the stream, this beautiful lodge stands in gentle contrast to the untamed landscape that surrounds it.
+Poised in the cradle of Glen Alladale and serenaded by the rush and tumble of the stream, this beautiful property stands in gentle contrast to the untamed landscape that surrounds it.
 Relax in the comfort of the well-equipped cottage and look out at the UK's most ambitious private rewilding project.
 Hundreds of thousands of trees have been planted all around in this vibrant countryside alive with wildlife.

 If you`re searching for a place that will make the stresses and strains of modern life start to feel somehow inconsequential, then look no further.
 The sheer size and scale of the Alladale Wilderness Reserve is enough to give you a fresh perspective on life.
-Eagle`s Crag, with its modern wet room bathrooms, high ceilings, exposed beams, panoramic views and stylish contemporary furnishings, is the perfect base from which to explore it.
+Eagle`s Crag, with its modern wet room, high ceilings, exposed beams, panoramic views and stylish contemporary furnishings, is the perfect base from which to explore it.

 Nearest Train Station:

 Ardgay via Inverness

 The cottage sleeps up to 8 people in two spacious double en-suite rooms and a very large family attic room that sleeps a maximum of 5 and comes with its own bathroom.
 The large living area features high-ceilings, exposed beams and deer antler chandeliers.
 The cottage is fully equipped with a handmade Scottish oak kitchen and the latest technology, from a 50`` flat screen TV and DVD player to an iPod dock.
 Scottish sandstone floors stay cool in summer and cosy in winter with underfloor heating and sheep's wool insulated walls.
 The cottage has a modest Wi-Fi signal that is sufficient for WhatsApp messaging and emails.